SEI-R-2-22/u2_lab_password_validator/README.md

 ## Getting Started

 For this exercise, don't be concerned about the distinction between container and presentational components.

 1. Add your form inputs in `Validator.js`.
+Include inputs for `email`, `password`, `passwordConfirm`, and a `submit` button.
 2. Add a constructor method and initialize state.
 Your state should include `email`, `password`, `passwordConfirm`, and `valid` properties.

 ```jsx